HCI International Conference Series

 The HCI International Conference was founded by Prof. Gavriel Salvendy (Purdue University, USA, and Tsinghua University, P.R.
 China) in 1984 with the 1st USA-Japan Conference on Human-Computer Interaction, which was held in Honolulu, Hawaii, USA, 18-20 August.
 HCI International is held jointly with a number of affiliated conferences under one management and one registration.

-Sixteen (16) HCI International Conferences have been organized since 1984 every two years.
-Close to 2.000 people from 67 countries attended HCI International 2014.
-In 244 sessions, 1476 papers were presented and 225 posters were displayed.
+Seventeen (17) HCI International Conferences have been organized since 1984 (every two years until 2013, and annually since 2014).
+2.025 people from 63 countries registered to participate in HCI International 2015.
+In 254 sessions, 1487 papers were presented and 263 posters were displayed.

 You are invited to visit the webpage of HCI International 2016 which will be held in The Westin Harbour Castle Hotel, Toronto, Canada, 17-22 July 2016.